zuozhenggh/learning-library/developer-library/converged-db-on-premises/json/json.md

     </copy>
     ````

-## **Step 2:** Connect to SQL Developer
+## **STEP 2:** Connect to SQL Developer

 1. Make a connection to SQL Developer.
 Use the details as below and click on connect.
-      - **Name**: JSON
+      - **Name**: `JSON`
-      - **Username**: appjson
+      - **Username**: `appjson`
-      - **Password**: Oracle_4U
+      - **Password**: `Oracle_4U`
-      - **Hostname**: PUBLIC-IP
+      - **Hostname**: `PUBLIC-IP`
-      - **Port**: 1521
+      - **Port**: `1521`
-      - **Service name**: JXLPDB
+      - **Service name**: `JXLPDB`

     ![](./images/sql_developer_json.png " ")

-## **Step 3:** Loading JSON Documents into the database
+## **STEP 3:** Loading JSON Documents into the database

-**Only for Step 3 the SQL statements have already been run.
-The SQL has been provided as reference.**
+`Only for STEP 3 the SQL statements have already been run.
+The SQL has been provided as reference.`

 1. We will create a directory which will point to the location where JSON dump file is stored.
     ````
     create or replace directory ORDER_ENTRY as '/u01/workshop/dump';
     ````

-2. This statement creates a very simple table, PURCHASE\_ORDER.
-The table has a column PO\_DOCUMENT of type CLOB.
-The IS JSON constraint is applied to the column PO\_DOCUMENT, ensuring that the column can store only well formed JSON documents.
+2. This statement creates a very simple table, `PURCHASE\_ORDER`.
+The table has a column `PO\_DOCUMENT` of type CLOB.
+The IS JSON constraint is applied to the column `PO\_DOCUMENT`, ensuring that the column can store only well formed JSON documents.
 In Oracle there is no dedicated JSON data type.
 JSON documents are stored in the database using standard Oracle data types such as VARCHAR2, CLOB and BLOB.
 In order to ensure that the content of the column is valid JSON data, a new constraint IS JSON, is provided that can be applied to a column.
 This constraint returns TRUE if the content of the column is well-formed, valid JSON and FALSE otherwise.
 This first statement in this module creates a table which will be used to contain JSON documents.

     ````
     create table PURCHASE_ORDER